trivial-proofs/trivial-proofs.github.io/_posts/2022-01-29-chamber-count.md

 # Counting Hyperplane Chambers

-The lazy caterer's sequence counts the maximum number of pieces that you can cut a pancake into with \(n\) straight cuts.
+The lazy caterer's sequence counts the maximum number of pieces that you can cut a pancake into with <math>n</math> straight cuts.
 More mathematically, this is the maximum number of chambers of an arrangement of \(n\) lines in the plane.
 Conveniently, there's a great formula for it: setting \(C(n)\) as
 \(n^{th}\) term of the lazy caterer's sequence, we have